code-423n4/2025-11-ekubo/README.md

 ### Extension Freezing Power

+The extensions in scope of the audit are **not** expected to be able to freeze a pool and lock deposited user capital.

-Extensions can freeze a pool and lock deposited user capital.
+Third-party extensions, however, can freeze a pool and lock deposited user capital.
 This is considered an acceptable risk.

 # Overview